-- The Code of Conduct and the ABAV Plan will be made available to parent(s)/guardian(s); it will be posted on the school website.

-- School Newsletter/Memos to parents
+- Memos to parents

-- Active Parent Home and School
+- Active Parent Home and School Organization

-- Parent Teacher Interviews
+- Parent teacher interviews

 - Curriculum night

-- School events (plays, concerts, science fairs, etc.)
+- School events (concerts, art festival, variety show, etc.)

-- Follow-up meetings after In School Suspension/Out of School Suspension

-- Social media page to keep parents up to date and informed of the "going on"
+- Social media page to keep parents up to date and informed of the "goings on"

 - Updated webpage

-- Workshops for parents (FSSTT's Facebook Live sessions)/providing resources

-- Volunteers

 "The Lester B. Pearson School Board believes that the school board's administrators, staff, parents, students and all those present in the school's environment have a responsibility to ensure that the right to be safe and secure is upheld."